 This will spend your budget more quickly and not optimize the delivery of ads.
 This may cause your budget to run out early in the day.

-If you are new to Google Ads, do not have a wealth of knowledge, and do not have tons of account history, then manual CPC bidding is a good place to start.
+If you are new to Google Ads and do not have a wealth of knowledge or tons of account history, then manual CPC bidding is a good place to start.

 Are Google Analytics goals importing into Google Ads?
-This will not happen even if you link Google Ads and Google Analytics together.
+This will not happen even if Google Ads and Google Analytics are linked.
 You will need to tell Google Ads to import your goals from Google Analytics.
-Once you link them together, you should start to see assisted click and impression conversion and conversions within 24 – 48 hours (assuming conversions have occurred in GA).
+Once linked together, assisted click and impression and conversions should show within 24 – 48 hours (assuming conversions have occurred in GA).